aestheticbookshelf/oauth/ReadMe.md

 ### Host

-You have to specify your server host in `env` variable `SITE_HOST`.
-If this is not defined, then a development server is assumed with host `localhost:3000`; for the development server you need to register a separate `oauth` app, where you have `http://localhost:3000/auth/lichess` for homepage url and `http://localhost:3000/auth/lichess/callback` for callback url ( or alternatively you can define `SITE_HOST` in development too, eg. `SITE_HOST=localhost:8080` ).
+You have to specify your server's host in `env` variable `SITE_HOST`.
+If this is not defined, then a development server is assumed with host `localhost:3000`.
+For the development server you need to register a separate `oauth` app, where you have `http://localhost:3000/auth/lichess` for homepage `url` and `http://localhost:3000/auth/lichess/callback` for callback `url` ( or alternatively you can define `SITE_HOST` in development too, eg. `SITE_HOST=localhost:8080` ).